-However, we found our boys to be as good as gold on these long, difficult travel days (helped by their Amazon fire tablets).
+However, we found our boys to be as good as gold on these long, difficult travel days (helped by screen time).
 It was us parents who were the whingers!

 And lets talk about the police.
 You will be pulled over for speeding, even if you stick to the speed limit.
 We had a few confrontations with police in Mozambique and Malawi, but it always just seemed a nuisance.
 In Tanzania, they are out to get you and it took all my willpower not to bite their head off when they threatened to detain my husband if he didn’t pay a fine.
 Be a better person than me and keep your cool.